wistia/wistia-open-docs/_posts/data-api.md

 Parameter | Description
 ----------|------------
-caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file.
+language | An optional parameter that denotes which language this file represents.
+The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).
+If left unspecified, the language code will be set to 'eng' by default. caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file.

 #### The Response